openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    explicit constructor call statement

-The keyword ``this`` used as a primary expression denotes a value that is a reference to the:
+The keyword ``this`` used as a primary expression denotes a value that is a reference to the following:

--  object for which the instance method is called; or
+-  Object for which the instance method is called; or
--  object being constructed.
+-  Object being constructed.

 The value denoted by ``this`` in a lambda body and in the surrounding context is the same.

-The class of the actual object referred to at runtime can be *T* if *T* is a class type or a class that is a subtype of *T*.
+The class of the actual object referred to at runtime can be *T* if *T* is a class type, or a class that is a subtype of *T*.

 .. index::
    keyword this